What is Semester at Sea?

 Get engaged through faculty-led trips and service projects that make a difference.
 Experiencing many countries during the course of a semester allows for a “survey of the world” that will likely influence both your future vocation and global journeys.

-Every country you visit will have different cultural characteristics- dictated by the dominant religion, geography, climate, political system, etc. Navigating these different cultures teaches adaptability and how to be sensitive to each society’s similarities and differences.
+SAS is not a cruise – rather, an opportunity to learn intensively about each country and region on the itinerary.
+Every country you visit will have different cultural characteristics – dictated by the dominant religion, geography, climate, political system, etc. Navigating these different cultures teaches adaptability and how to be sensitive to each society’s similarities and differences.

 Voyage Learning Outcomes